refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Creating the List, Create, and Edit pages

-For this project, we'll build a refine app with CRUD pages that handle functionalities for listing, creating, and editing records from a fake API endpoint.
+For this project, we'll build a Refine app with CRUD pages that handle functionalities for listing, creating, and editing records from a fake API endpoint.
 And as a first step, we'll create these pages and pass them to the `list`, `create`, and `edit` properties on the `<Refine>` component's `resources` prop.
 We'll also handle dynamic forms using React hook form.

 To begin with, create a `pages` folder inside the `src` folder and add a `userList`, `userCreate`, and `userEdit` files:

-Next, import the `Create`, `List `, and `Edit` components from refine into their respective files and declare them in the body of the components.
+Next, import the `Create`, `List `, and `Edit` components from Refine into their respective files and declare them in the body of the components.

 ```tsx title="src/pages/UserCreate"
 import { Create } from "@refinedev/mui";